heatmiser/soloshift/README.md

 # Cluster components

 By default, soloshift deploys a 3-0-2 OpenShift 4.x cluster stack comprised of three master nodes and two worker nodes, with the zero representing optional infrastructure nodes.
-In addition, a single utility node is deployed that provides DHCP, tftp, DNS, matchbox, and haproxy services, as well as serving as a location for the OpenShift 4 User Provided Infrastructure installation directory.
+In addition, a single utility node is deployed that provides DHCP, tftp, DNS, matchbox, haproxy, and NFS storage services, as well as serving as a location for the OpenShift 4 User Provided Infrastructure installation directory.
 If base system resources can support it, the cluster can be expanded to utilize multiple infrastructure nodes, as well as additional worker nodes.
 Analyzing the available system resources to see if supporting additional nodes is possible is left as an exercise to the end user.

 Requirements
 ------------